-Operating a Nest thermostat is one of the easiest ways to improve the everyday schedule of your HVAC system.
-This smart thermostat can learn your preferences and automatically make changes.
-But as you might expect, it won’t work correctly or at all if you see an error code appear.
-The precise error code provides useful information about the root of the problem, something a knowledgeable technician can use to offer solutions that much faster.
+Using a Nest thermostat is one of the best ways to optimize the everyday schedule of your comfort system.
+This smart thermostat can recognize your preferences and automatically make improvements.
+But as you might expect, it won’t work properly or at all if you see an error code on the display.
+The precise error code supplies useful information about the source of the problem, something a knowledgeable technician can use to offer solutions that much sooner.

-Listed below are seven of the most common error codes you might encounter on your Nest thermostat.
-We’ll review the basics of each error code along with how you could fix it and the approximate cost to do so.
-Don’t forget that while the investment will ultimately hinge on the precise Nest model, you can anticipate paying between $75-$200 for repairs.
-This should include travel and labor costs as well as any specific components necessary to wrap up repairs.
+Let’s consider seven of the most frequent error codes you could discover on your Nest thermostat.
+We’ll walk you through the basics of each error code as well as how you could solve it and the projected cost to do so.
+Keep in mind that while the investment will ultimately depend on the precise Nest model, you can anticipate paying about $75-$200 for repairs.
+This should also cover travel and labor costs on top of any specific hardware required to complete repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and shows up when the power is disconnected from the system.
-As this is a critical power error, the thermostat will switch to the backup battery system.
+This critical error code is limited to the latest models of the Nest thermostat and appears when the power is detached from the system.
+Since this is a critical power error, the thermostat will swap to the backup battery system.
 The error message will remain on display until the problem is dealt with.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring might have disconnected or become damaged, or a disconnection could have happened further along in the electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A knowledgeable technician can check electrical connections and wiring until they uncover the source of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring may have disconnected or become damaged, or a disconnection may have appeared further along in your electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A knowledgeable technician should examine electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to make sure it’s not just a software error.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin looking at connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to make sure it’s not merely a software problem.
+If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin checking connectors.

-They’ll shut off the power and gradually check each wire, seeing to it that they are fully inserted into the connector with the correct amount of uncovered copper.
-After they locate the problem connector, it can be exchanged for a new one.
+They’ll detach the power and gradually inspect each wire, making sure they are fully attached into the connector with the proper amount of exposed copper.
+Once they find the problem connector, it can be exchanged for a new one.

 e195 – Critical

 This critical error code can surface when the weather outside is especially hot.
-The HVAC system can break down and stop giving power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat depletes and the thermostat will eventually turn off.
-In the event the breakers are on, you can inspect a couple of other places before consulting a professional technician.
+The HVAC system can shut down and stop delivering power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat depletes and the thermostat will finally power down.
+Presuming the breakers are on, you can search a couple of other places before consulting a professional technician.

-Because this error can deplete your thermostat’s battery, the first step might be restoring enough power to figure out if this specific error code is what you’re facing.
-You can disconnect the thermostat from its base and deliver power by using a USB cable.
-Assuming it displays error code 195, you can continue to visually inspect components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to find anything wrong with these components, it’s maybe best to contact a pro.
+Since this error can deplete your thermostat’s battery, the first step could be restoring enough power to determine if this specific error code is what you’re dealing with.
+You can detach the thermostat from its base and supply power through a USB cable.
+In the event it reveals error code 195, you may continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t uncover anything wrong with these components, it will probably be best to call a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical malfunction with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
-This will sometimes stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
-A technician can cautiously inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
+This may stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
+Your technician should cautiously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it may still keep you from using the Nest thermostat how you prefer to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining sufficient power.
-You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+While this error code isn’t critical, it could still stop you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting sufficient power.
+You can check the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you need a Nest Power Connector.

-With installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+During installation of a Nest Power Connector, you might notice error code E297 be displayed.
+This can be remedied by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error stemming from an overcurrent.
-If excessive power is transported through the Nest’s wiring, it may damage internal components and may even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to turn the power off as soon as you can.
-You can then contact a professional technician with the necessary experience detecting and solving electrical malfunctions.
+Similar to error code e103, e104 is a critical error originating from an overcurrent.
+If too much power is being delivered inside the Nest’s wiring, it could damage internal components and can even be a fire hazard.
+If you see this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to switch the power off as soon as you can.
+You can then get in touch with a professional technician with the appropriate experience detecting and fixing electrical issues.

 e73 – Critical